Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: Krylov-Based Adaptive-Rank Solver for Generalized Sylvester Equation

 \subsection{{Generalization to Multi-rank Coefficients}}

-We generalize next the adaptive-rank approach from rank-one advection and diffusion coefficients to the multi-rank case, using backward Euler.
-The corresponding pseudo-algorithm is presented in Algorithm \ref{alg:BE-LR}.
-High-order temporal discretizations are considered later in this study.
-Discretization of the multi-rank advection-diffusion equation yields a multi-term generalized Sylvester equation of the form:
+We generalize next the adaptive-rank approach to the multi-rank coefficient case \HHTWO{in \eqref{eq: diff_coeffs} and \eqref{eq: adv_coeffs}}, using backward Euler for now.
+Discretization of the advection-diffusion equation in this case yields a multi-term GSE of the form: